Large Language Models are Zero-Shot Rankers for Recommender Systems: Empirical Studies

+In LLM-based methods, historical interactions are naturally arranged in an ordered sequence.
+By designing different configurations of $\mathcal{H}$, we aim to examine whether LLMs can leverage these historical user behaviors and perceive the sequential nature for making accurate recommendations.

-In this section, we examine whether LLMs can understand prompts with historical user behaviors and give personalized recommendations.
-Given prompts with sequential user historical behaviors, the task is to rank a candidate set of $20$ items, including one ground-truth item and $19$ randomly sampled negatives.
+\paratitle{LLMs struggle to perceive the order of given historical user behaviors.} In this section, we examine whether LLMs can understand prompts with ordered historical interactions and give personalized recommendations.
+The task is to rank a candidate set of $20$ items, containing one ground-truth item and $19$ randomly sampled negatives.
 By analyzing historical behaviors, items of interest should be ranked at a higher position.
-We compare the ranking results of three LLM-based methods: (a) \emph{Ours}, which ranks with LLMs as we have described in Section~\ref{sec:ranking}.
-Historical user behaviors are encoded into prompts using the ``sequential prompting'' strategy. (b) \emph{No History}, where the historical user behaviors are removed from instructions, and (c) \emph{Fake History}, where we replace all the items in original historical behaviors with randomly sampled items as fake historical behaviors.

-From Figure~\ref{fig:his:use}, we can see that \emph{Ours} has better performance than variants with no historical behaviors or fake historical behaviors.
-The results suggest that LLMs can effectively leverage prompts with historical user behaviors to make personalized recommendations, while unrelated historical behaviors may also hurt the ranking performance of LLMs.
+We compare the ranking results of three LLM-based methods: (a) \emph{Ours}, which ranks as we have described in Section~\ref{sec:ranking}.
+Historical user behaviors are encoded into prompts using the ``sequential prompting'' strategy. (b) \emph{Random Order}, where the historical user behaviors will be randomly shuffled before being fed to the model, and (c) \emph{Fake History}, where we replace all the items in original historical behaviors with randomly sampled items as fake historical behaviors.
+From Figure~\ref{fig:his:order}, we can see that \emph{Ours} has better performance than variants with fake historical behaviors.
+However, the performance of \emph{Ours} and \emph{Random Order} is similar, indicating that LLMs are not sensitive to the order of the given historical user interactions.

-\paratitle{LLMs struggle to perceive the order of the given historical user behaviors.} In Figure~\ref{fig:his:order}, we further investigate the ability of LLMs to recognize the sequential nature of user historical behaviors.
-The variant with the suffix \emph{(Random Order)} refers to shuffling the historical user behaviors randomly before feeding to the model (either \emph{Ours} or \emph{SASRec}).
-By comparing \emph{SASRec} and \emph{SASRec (Random Order)}, we can see that the order of sequential historical interactions is vital for the item ranking.
-However, the performance of \emph{Ours} and \emph{Ours (Random Order)} is quite similar, indicating that LLMs are not sensitive to the order of given historical user behaviors.